OleksandrNechai/blogposts/remember-me-ckeckbox.md

 ![](http://puu.sh/q3BPE/88f9c02e97.png)

-By processing the accepted ticked server knows which user has sent a request to it.
+By processing the accepted ticket, the server knows which user has sent a request to it.
 As you have probably noticed, no session is involved in this browser-server communication.
 This is how ASP.NET is designed.
 See details [here](https://msdn.microsoft.com/en-us/library/ff647070.aspx).

-Hence, my configuration `<sessionState timeout="720"></sessionState>` has nothing to do withLogin functionality of my application.
+Hence, my configuration `<sessionState timeout="720"></sessionState>` has nothing to do with Login functionality of my application.
 It turned out that ticket expiration can be also configured by adding the following statement to the configuration file: `<forms timeout="720" />`.
 Finally, my "timeout" configuration looks like this and my user is not logged out for 12 hours:

 ```xml
 <authentication mode="Forms">